kgd-al/amaze/joss/paper.md

 # Features

 Users of AMaze have two main components to take into consideration: mazes and agents.
-These are introduced below with more details available in the documentation[^1].
+These are introduced below with more details available in the [documentation](https://amaze.readthedocs.io/en/latest/).

 ## Mazes

-Every maze can be described by human-readable string as illustrated in \autoref{fig:maze}, where every component is optional.
+Mazes can be described by human-readable string as illustrated in \autoref{fig:maze}, where every component is optional.
 The *seed* is used in the random number generator responsible for: a) the depth-first search that creates the paths and b) the stochastic placement of the *lures* and *traps*.
 As will be detailed below, agents only see a single cell at a time making intersections impossible to handle without additional information.
 *Clues* provide such an information by helpfully pointing towards the correct direction.